-The Gippsland PHN model consists of three sub-regional, GP-led Clinical Councils (South Coast, East Gippsland, and Central West Gippsland) that report to an overarching Gippsland Clinical Advisory Council (CAC).
-The Chairs of the sub-regional Clinical Councils also sit on the CAC in addition to three nominated Gippsland PHN Board members.
+The Gippsland PHN model consists of three sub-regional, GP and health professional-led Clinical Councils (Bass Coast and South Gippsland, East Gippsland and Wellington and Latrobe and Baw Baw) that report to an overarching Gippsland Clinical Advisory Council (CLAC).
+The Chairs of the sub-regional Clinical Councils also sit on the CLAC in addition to three nominated Gippsland PHN Board members.

 The three sub-regional Clinical Council Chairs are:

-The purpose of the sub-regional Clinical Councils is to provide local support to the CAC, in guiding the operation and strategy of Gippsland PHN.
+The purpose of the sub-regional Clinical Councils is to provide local support to the CLAC, in guiding the operation and strategy of Gippsland PHN.
 Its key roles and responsibilities include:

 Clinical Councils will meet at least quarterly and additionally as deemed necessary.
 Sitting fees will be paid to all Clinical Council members.

 So how do you get in touch with a Clinical Council?
-Contact the Gippsland PHN Coordinator Communications on 03 5126 2899 or email@example.com.
+Contact the Gippsland PHN Manager Communications on 03 5175 5444 or email@example.com.